 Crochet hats and beanies are easy to make and will keep you warm all winter long!
 Crocheting a hat is not only fun, but it can also be very rewarding – especially when you find a fun new pattern to try.

-In this post, I’ve curated a list of free hat crochet patterns that I know you’ll love.
+In this post, we’ve curated a list of free hat crochet patterns that we know you’ll love.
 I selected these particular patterns because they are some of my favorite crochet hat and beanie patterns.
 In fact, I’ve made a few of them myself!

 Some crochet patterns will even include links to free crochet videos that show you how to crochet each stitch.
 They are quick to crochet, too – making these crochet hats a great weekend project for you crocheters out there.